Icinga/get-started-docs/doc/12-director.md

 The API user will be used by Icinga Director to validate and deploy new Icinga configuration items straight to Icinga 2.

 Additionally, Icinga Director will import existing Check Command definitions.
-Those configuration items can later be used to simpmlify the usage of monitoring plugins.
+Those configuration items can later be used to simplify the usage of monitoring plugins.

 ![config-schema-filled](img/director/05-config-schema.png)